Husna-banu/Hackathon-404/README.md

 ### How can technology help?

-Sustaining a hospitality business is all about the amazing guest experience and carving ‘brand identity’ in an ever-evolving market. .
-“Touchless Hospitality” will be the new order.
+Sustaining a hospitality business is all about the amazing guest experience and carving ‘brand identity’ in an ever-evolving market.“Touchless Hospitality” will be the new order.
 Hotels will now be chosen basis the levels of safety and hygiene instead of the fancy perks.
 Automation in guest-facing hotel functionalities like mobile check-in, in-room smart hotel technology helps in adding the ‘wow’ factor in guest service delivery.
 It also influences your guest decision making- either they will think – ‘Never here again’ or they will think- ‘I am coming again.’